matkoniecz/lunar_assembler/README.md

-Tool for making SVG maps from OpenStreetMap data, available as website and easy to use.
+Generate SVG maps from OpenStreetMap data in browser.

+Lunar assembler will be JS library allowing easy setup of static websites allowing this (thank to amazing Overpass API).

+Right now it is pile of JS code and proof-of-concept website - that works already :)

 # Lunar assembler